 Congressman Bishop also supports the increased utilization of electronic medical records to reduce medical errors and high administrative costs.
 In addition, he understands that prevention is important to a healthy population, and he supports additional preventative health care measures for children and adults.
 He also advocates for increased funding for medical research at the National Institutes of Health and other research institutions.

 Tax relief is vital to encouraging economic growth.
 Congressman Bishop believes that tax relief is a bi-partisan issue and has routinely crossed the aisle to do what is best for American families.
-For example, he strongly supported the extension of the 2001 and 2003 tax cuts, which lowered tax rates across the board for all Americans and propelled the economic growth we experienced through most of the last decade.
+For example, he strongly supported the extension of the 2001 and 2003 tax cuts, which lowered tax rates across the board for all Americans and propelled economic growth in Georgia.

 Critical to economic growth is a quality transportation infrastructure.
 Congressman Bishop understands that area prosperity and job creation requires this as new roads and highways and transportation facilities are essential to meet the needs of prospective industries and attendant population growth.